Table of Contents

 Exam, Homework, and Bubble Sheet Assignments

 To export submissions made to an Exam, Homework, or Bubble Sheet Assignment, click the Export Submissions button on the Review Grades page.
 When you do that, Gradescope will download a folder containing a submission metadata file and PDFs of each student's latest submission.
 Gradescope will also email you a link to a zipped folder of the same files.
-If the assignment was variable-length and you notice that some students' submissions were not included in the export folder, open the missing submissions in Gradescope and make sure the students selected pages (indicated which pages their answers are on in the file they submitted).

 When you open a student's submission PDF, on the first pages, you'll find the following: their overall score; the full rubric (unless you've changed the default Rubric Item Visibility settings); the rubric items you applied; the comments you entered; and the text box annotations you added to the student's work.
 Notice that each text box annotation has a circled number next to it.
 On the latter pages of the PDF, you'll find the student's submission, any pencil annotations you gave the student (e.g., corrections you hand drew on their work using Gradescope's pencil tool), and circled numbers indicating where you gave the student a text box annotation.
 Note that any LaTeX you used in your text box annotations will appear as LaTeX syntax rather than text or equations on the first pages of the PDF (see image below).